 Sharpening tools are widely available and fairly inexpensive.
 They are quick to use and often save you the trouble of having to find the angle, as they are designed to set the angle for you.
 Additional functions are available such as a tapered serrated edge sharpening tool which can be fantastic if you own a knife with a serrated edge.
 If you’re on the move, using a sharpening tool could be the ideal method for you.

 There are several different types of sharpeners, but the vast majority of them use the same basic principle.
 A slot with angled hard, coarse surfaces is set in a shell of some sort, which can be comfortably held in one hand.
 The knife blade is passed through this slot, which will sharpen both bevels at a time.
 Simply repeat the process until the edge is sharpened to your liking.
+See our reviews of the best knife sharpening tools to guide you on your next choices.

 The grades of the surfaces are variable, and many sharpeners will have two slots, a coarse and a fine slot, enabling you to get a better finish.
 Materials include diamond, ceramic and tungsten carbide.
 Some of the higher end tools even have adjustable angles, so that you can be sure to get the right angle for each knife you own.
 However, sharpeners are not all that popular with several people, with many seeing their usefulness as rather limited, often the angle isn’t suitable, or the abrasive surfaces just don’t seem to do much at all.